OpenChain-Project/Reference-Material/Adoption-Preparation/Model-Provisions/openchain-standards-model-provisions.0.6.md

+## OpenChain Model Procurement Language - A Reference Guide

+## Version 1.0 DRAFT (currently version 0.6, a release candidate)

+# Production Status

+This document is NOT intended for use at this time.
+It is currently being drafted as a PROPOSAL by the OpenChain Project community.
+Please track our open issues on GitHub to help develop the document.
+Submit ideas as comments to issues or open new issues.

-# Overview
+# Introduction and Intent

 This is a document to explore model provisions for OpenChain ISO/IEC 5230 or ISO/IEC DIS 18974 in procurement contracts and similar material.
-It is based on the public domain Risk Grid version 12 hosted in the OpenChain Reference Library on GitHub: https://github.com/OpenChain-Project/Reference-Material/blob/master/General-Compliance-Support-Material/Risk-Grid/risk-grid-12.md
+It was created with reference to the public domain Risk Grid version 12 hosted in the OpenChain Reference Library on GitHub: https://github.com/OpenChain-Project/Reference-Material/blob/master/General-Compliance-Support-Material/Risk-Grid/risk-grid-12.md

 The goal of this document is to ensure people can understand options.
 We will not be prescriptive and these model provisions will remain part of the OpenChain reference material.
 They will not be included in the OpenChain standards themselves.

+# Rationale / Motivation For Development Of The Proposal

 ## Version 0.6